 It seems to me that artists define the spiritual aspects of the physical world.
 We see the sun not as a blazing ball of death or as atomic fusion gone mad.
 No, how many of you have admired that yellow friend up high in our blue sky?
 That is our spiritual attitude to a very dangerous star.

-Yes, we are all artists to some degree, adding softness, wonder or dislike to everything we see or hear or smell.
+Yes, we are all artists to some degree, adding softness, wonder or dislike to everything we see, hear or smell.
 Whether it be a beetle or a new sun rising over the distant hills.
 It’s not so much what we see as to how we filter it through our own personal world.
-How cute is the beetle, you might think, or how tiring the distant hills, and the many such thoughts that go through all our heads every day.
+How cute is the beetle, you might think.
+Or perhaps, how tiring the distant hills, and the many such thoughts that go through all our heads every day.